Category: Skills

 Realistic training scenarios where soldiers are more likely to be hurt, even killed, deliver better field outcomes and potentially save more lives in battle.
 However, training staff are often discouraged from designing realistic trainings to avoid harming soldiers and disciplinary repercussions themselves.

-Should students be trained with higher realism and higher repercussions?
+Should beginner cavers be trained with higher realism and higher repercussions?

-• American rescuers are hedging to make up for a lack of basic skills or infrequent exposure to rebelays.
-The extra locking mechanism is a crutch and may even paradoxically decrease safety.
+• American rescuers are compensating for abysmal basic skills or infrequent exposure to rebelays.
+The extra locking mechanism is a crutch which may paradoxically decrease safety, since a non-locker is always available for clipping.

-• Normalization of deviance has resulted in the Hungarian rescuers choosing a less safe technique because that’s how they’ve always done it.
+• Normalization of deviance has resulted in Hungarian rescuers choosing a less safe technique.

 Why dynamic rope?